Riley-Py/UWaterloo-Work/SCI 238/Chapter 6 - Telescopes Portals of Discovery/Telescopes.md

 	- Color is sometimes used to represent different energies of non-visible light
 #### Spectroscopy
 - A spectrograph separates the different wavelengths of light before they hit the detector
+- Graphing relative brightness of light at each wavelength shows the details in a spectrum

+#### Time Monitoring
+- A *light curve* represents a series of brightness measurements made over a period of time